singhattinder/Pihole/README.md

 # Pi-hole
-## Implementing own DNS server with ad blocking
+## Implementing own DNS Relay with ad blocking

 For this project I am using Orange pi lite 2.
 Preferably we should use any board with similar specifications and that has an ethernet port.